Vassh007/MSSE640_Assignment1_UnitTesting/README.md

                      ```

-Furthermore, I encountered an inconsistency between the program's output and the expected result from the unit test.
+Furthermore, we encountered an inconsistency between the program's output and the expected result from the unit test.
 Initially, my application might return a classification like "Scalene Triangle," while the test expected a result like "Scalene."

 **Before (Incorrect Code)**